pengx17/vite-plugin-logseq/README.md

 It should fix the follow HMR issues for you:
 - a valid index.html for local development
-- reload the plugin if update is outside of your UI framework's HMR boundary
+- reload the plugin and Logseq page on HMR update

 ## Install